PavanRangani/docs/docs/prd/tasks/multi-step-template.md

   - Description: If it is too long, it appears in the multi line.
 - System templates are shown first and other templates are shown second.
 - Sorting order:
-  - Template are sorted in the alphabetical order of `Template Name`.
+  - Template are primary sorted on Frequency in order- `One-Time`, `Recurring` & `Custom` and secondary sorted on the alphabetical order of `Template Name`.
 - On click, opens a view dialog of the template.
 - On hover, show hover effect and vertmore action menu at right side.
   - Vertmore actions are `Edit` & `Delete`.